fbpx

 2. Building gut health

-Living inside our gut are trillions of microbes and these have a huge impact on how we digest our food.
+Living inside our gut are trillions of microbes and these have a huge impact on the way we digest our food.
 It’s not just about taking a probiotic, but understanding which microbes could be influencing your symptoms.

 The gut microbiome – resetting the balance

 Sometimes you might have an overgrowth of bacteria in the small intestine, or not enough bacteria in the large intestine.
-With some people I may run specific teststo investigate, but I always try to work with food and lifestyle first.
+If I think it’s needed I may talk about additional tests that could help you (e.g. SIBO breath test).
+But I always try to work with food and lifestyle first.

-Gut microbes can affect how we react to food, the speed of our gut motility, our immune system, and other symptoms such as gas production.
+Gut microbes can affect your body’s reaction to food.
+Including the speed of our gut motility, our immune system, and other symptoms such as gas production.

-The Vegus nerve – the gut brain connection
+The Vagus nerve – your gut brain connection

 Diet variety – aim for 30

-This aspect of the Gut Reset often comes near the end, when digestive symptoms have improved.
-Diet diversity is the thing I love to leave people focussing on.
+I love helping you expand your diet, increasing diet diversity.
+This aspect of the Gut Reset often comes near the end of your 3 months, when digestive symptoms have improved.

 We know that eating a wide variety of foods is good for your gut health, and aiming for 30 different plant based foods can be a good place to start.
 I have a mini course called Aim for 30 on this aspect if you’re someone ready to dive in there with gut health.